TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

      enhancement field, there is no need to consider the positions of objects in images.

-### Q10: What are pros and cons of reading and storing image dataset in memory before training?
-* A:

 ### Q11: In RelightNet (EnhanceNet), why use encoder-decoder structure?
 How does it work?
 What are its pros and cons?
 * A: The former part is similar to skip connections in ResNet and it is very similar to a well-known net in medical image processing field--U-Net.